Colin Wilson: 'Adrift in Soho' - 1961 =Colin Stanley=

 Colin Stanley, The Colin Wilson Bibliography, 1956-2010, Nottingham: Paupers’ Press, 2011.

-Nicolas Tredell, The Novels of Colin Wilson, London: Vision Press, 1982.
+Nicolas Tredell, Novels to Some Purpose: the fiction of Colin Wilson, Nottingham: Paupers' Press, 2015

 Colin Wilson, Dreaming to Some Purpose, London: Century, 2004.